gvashishtha/cs182_gjk/README.md

 First, follow the instructions [here](https://github.com/vishnubob/python-midi) to install a Python MIDI package.

-Then try running `python note.py` to see what happens!
+Then try running `python example.py` then open `example.mid` to hear the output.